lucidsoftware/coding-challenge-2016f/problems/no-squares/description.md

 ## Output

-The shortest length of the integer's non-squarish factoring.
+The shortest length of the integer's non-squarish factorings.

 ## Examples